balmli/no.yr/README.md

 ### Release Notes:

+#### 1.3.0

+- Added triggers for 'The wind strength changed' and 'The gust strength changed'

 #### 1.2.2

 - Fixed 'Is the sum of rain !{{|not}} above X mm starting Y to Z hours later' flow